OU & Regional Research Store (OURRstore)

 Please DON’T buy your own barcode labels, regardless of which institution you’re at.

 Please DON’T pay for pre-formatting of tape cartridges, unless you’ve contacted us first:

-We’ll need to confirm with the tape cartridge reseller that the pre-formatting is of the correct type (for example, LTO-7 Type M pre-formatting instead of LTO-7 pre-formatting).
+We’ll need to confirm with the tape cartridge reseller that the pre-formatting is of the correct type.

 NON-OU USERS: PREPAID SHIPPING OF SECONDARY CARTRIDGES TO YOU